GritinAI/100-Days-Of-Code-2025/README.md

 ### Phase 3: Prompt Engineering and LLM Augmentation (Days 0️⃣3️⃣1️⃣ – 0️⃣4️⃣0️⃣)

-Understand the paradigm of prompt engineering.
+Understand the basics of the prompt engineering paradigm.
 Figure out how to augment LLMs with techniques like retrieval-augmented generation (RAG).
-Understand the different design patterns for RAG and how to implement them with vector databases d.
+Understand the different RAG design patterns and implement them with vector databases.

 ### Phase 4: Agentic AI (Days 0️⃣4️⃣1️⃣ – 0️⃣5️⃣0️⃣)

 Understand the agentic AI paradigm and build your first AI agents.
+Learn about the different agentic design patterns.
 Inspect and run 40+ example agents in categories from beginner to advanced.

 ### Phase 5: Made-With-ML Course (Days 0️⃣5️⃣1️⃣ – 0️⃣6️⃣0️⃣)